 Yes.
 I was sceptical about this when I first started offering online sessions, and the evidence, both from research and from my own practice, has changed my view.

 For anxiety specifically, many clients actually find online sessions easier.
 There's no travel, no unfamiliar environment, no small awkwardnesses of arriving somewhere new while already anxious.
 They're in their own home, in a space they feel safe.
-That comfort can actually deepen the relaxation response and make the hypnotherapy more effective, not less.
+That comfort can make it easier to settle into the work, not harder.

 A Note on Suitability

-Hypnotherapy isn't suitable for everyone.
-I won't work with clients who are currently experiencing active psychosis or certain severe mental health conditions.
-Not because hypnotherapy is dangerous in those cases, but because it wouldn't be the right therapeutic approach.
-If you have a diagnosis or are under the care of a psychiatrist or clinical psychologist, please mention this when you get in touch and we'll talk it through.
+Hypnotherapy is not suitable for everyone.
+I will not work with clients who are currently experiencing active psychosis or certain severe mental health conditions, because those situations need the right specialist care first and hypnotherapy would not be the appropriate approach.
+If you have a diagnosis or are under the care of a psychiatrist or clinical psychologist, please mention this when you get in touch and we will talk it through.

-For the vast majority of people dealing with anxiety, including longstanding anxiety, anxiety that has resisted other approaches, and anxiety that seems to have no clear cause: hypnotherapy is entirely appropriate and often remarkably effective.
+For many people dealing with anxiety, including longstanding anxiety, anxiety that has resisted other approaches, and anxiety that seems to have no clear cause, hypnotherapy can be an appropriate and helpful option.

 The First Step